cadorn/pintura/programs/example/README.md

     pinf build-program programs/example

+You can now make changes to the source code and re-launch the example to see your changes.
 The same is true for:

     pinf checkout-workspace -s github.com/cadorn/commonjs-utils